 How Can Pain & Suffering Impact My Personal Injury Case in Austin?

 Suffering a personal injury can have devastating consequences on your life.
-Whether you were in a car accident, a truck accident, a slip and fall, or another type of incident, it’s likely that you have physical injuries you’re trying to heal from.
+Whether you were in a car accident, a truck accident, a slip and fall accident, or another type of incident, it’s likely that you have physical injuries you’re trying to heal from.
 But, additionally, you may be facing invisible injuries that can have significant impacts on your mental health and wellbeing.
 These types of injuries are typically referred to as pain and suffering, and you’re actually able to collect compensation for damages.

 If you’re wondering how pain and suffering can impact your personal injury case, we’ve gathered a few things you should know as you work toward receiving compensation.
+Contact Lorenz & Lorenz today for a free case review.

 Understanding Pain and Suffering